Introduction

 np.save(f'spectra/C{n}H{2*n + 2}_{i:03d}.npy', spectra)

-Then, we can reload the data into a structured format:
+After generation, we can load the data into a structured format:

 import re